Mohammed Amin (politician): Introduction to legislative politics

 In 1996, Amin was made a CPI(M) candidate from Garden Reach, a constituency which has deluded the Left Front candidate thrice in a row.
 Amin won the seat by a whopping 14,000 votes and was made a Minister of Minorities Affairs & Development.
 After Rekha Bera, the Minister of Employment & E.S.I died, Amin was given additional charge of that ministry.
 In 1998, Amin was made a Secretariat member of CPI(M) West Bengal State Committee.

 In 2001 assembly elections, Amin was re-elected from Garden Reach by a margin of 32,000 votes.
 He was made a Minister of Labour to the 6th Left Front government led by Buddhadeb Bhattacharjee as his predecessor Shanti Ghatak became ill before the elections, and died soon after.
 In 2005, his wife Moimunnisa died.
 In 2006 assembly elections, though Left Front increased the seats & votes, yet Amin lost surprisingly from Garden Reach.
-In 2007, he was elected General Secretary of the Centre of Indian Trade Unions from the 12th Conference at Bangalore held from 17–21 January.
+In 2007, he was elected General Secretary of the Centre of Indian Trade Unions from the 12th Conference at Bangalore held from 17 to 21 January.
 M. K. Pandhe was re-elected as the President.
 In March 2010, at the 13th Conference of Centre of Indian Trade Unions, Amin was succeeded by Tapan Sen as the General Secretary as Amin was becoming increasingly ill.
 Amin was made the Vice President.
 At the 2012, in the 20th party congress at Kozhikode (4 April-9 April), he was made a Special Invitee to the Central Committee.